marizoo/responsive-react-website/README.md

 ## DESCRIPTION:
-- A Trivia / quiz app, made with React.
+- A Responsive website, made with React.
 - [Youtube Video of the App](https://)

 ## OUTCOME: